OpenGolfSim/help.opengolfsim.com/desktop/installation-guide.md

 ---
 parent: OpenGolfSim Desktop
-title: Installation Guide
+title: Installation
 nav_order: 2
 thumbnail: /assets/appicon.svg
 ---

 # OpenGolfSim Desktop Installation Guide

-OpenGolfSim Desktop is the main Windows app that connects your devices and brings everything together for a better golf sim experience.
-This guide walks you through installation and covers common setup issues so you can get up and running.
+This guide walks you through installation and covers common setup issues so you can get up and running quickly.

 ---

 ## Download & Installation

-To get started, download the latest release of OpenGolfSim Desktop on the same PC where you run GSPro.
+To get started, download the latest release of OpenGolfSim Desktop.

 1. Go to our [downloads page](https://opengolfsim.com/account/downloads).
 2. If you don’t already have an account, you’ll be prompted to create one.
 Otherwise, log in with your existing credentials.